-Royalty revenue is recognised at a point in time when the underlying goods are sold.
+Royalty agreements are in place, whereby customers are required to pay the Group a portion of sales revenue, in return for the use of patented software.
+Revenue is recognised at a point in time when the underlying goods are sold.
 Fixed rate royalties are recognised over the period of the underlying agreement.